The unique and remarkably diverse electronic and optical properties of single-wall carbon

 Most important contributions:

-I found that when opened and dispersed in aqueous solution, SWCNTs immedeately get filled with water.
+When opened and dispersed in aqueous solution, SWCNTs immedeately get filled with water.
 Therefore aqeuous dispersions of SWCNTs always contain a mixture of empty (closed) and water-filled (opened) SWCNTs (cover Advanced Materials).
-I also found that even the thinnest SWCNTs can be filled with water, providing the first experimental proof of single-file water-filling inside SWCNTs (Phys.
+Even the thinnest SWCNTs can be filled with water, providing the first experimental proof of single-file water-filling inside SWCNTs (Phys.
 Rev. Lett., editorial in physics).
-I furthermore macroscopically separated the empty and water-filled SWCNTs using density gradient ultracentrifugation and showed that the empty SWCNTs provide an enhanced diameter sorting (cover Angewandte Chemie).
+Using density gradient ultracentrifugation, the empty and water-filled SWCNTs can be macroscopically separated based on their differences in buoyant density, with the empty SWCNTs showing enhanced optical properties (cover Angewandte Chemie).

-Recently, I have obtained single-chirality SWCNT dispersions by the newly developed aqueous two-phase separation method and showed the versatility of this new method as well as revealed the role of surfactants in this sorting mechanism.
+In collaboration with Los Alamos National Laboratory, we have used aqueous two-phase separation to obtain single-chirality SWCNT dispersions and demonstrated the versatility of this new method and the role of surfactants in the sorting mechanism.
 Furthermore the method can be easily adapted for the isolation of individual SWCNTs from bundles and other impurities in a bulk sample.